Pediatric Nurse

 • Performing physical examinations

-• Administering medications or treatments per doctor’s orders
+• Administering medications or treatments per the doctor’s orders

 • Giving vaccinations